jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] best possible
 # [fit] abstractions for development

-^ The right abstractions can reduce complexity, increase reliability and maintainability, and give you greater confidence in the correctness of your code.
+^ The right abstractions can reduce complexity, increase reliability, maintainability, and confidence in your code.

-^ Think of it like the transition from assembly to higher-level programming languages.
-Each new higher-level language offers more convenience, more tools for managing complexity, more safety, and so forth.
-They do this by offering more and more powerful abstractions.
+^ It’s like the transition from assembly to higher-level programming languages.
+Higher-level languages offer more convenience, tools for managing complexity, safety, etc. They do this by offering more powerful abstractions.

 ---